top of page

 Laushornet

 If you wish to climb a mountain top but also see waterfalls, you can continue further up from Storsæterfossen to Laushornet.
 This trail is quite steep and not recommended for young children, but the view from the top is magnificent.
+You can also take a different route starting at the top of the eagle road (Korsmyra).
 Duration: 5-6 hours round-trip

 bottom of page